DevRahimi/Rock-Paper-Scissors/README.md

 ##  :green_book: About

-This is a simple game of Rock, Paper, Scissors against the computer (random move generator).
+This is a simple Rock, Paper, Scissors web game where the user plays against the computer (random move generator).
+I created this project to practice JavaScript and DOM manipulation, as well CSS styling, responsive design, and animations.
+It was also my first project using JavaScript.

 ##  :zap: Usage

 Click on the move buttons to play the game.
 The game will keep track of the score.
-There is also a reset button to reset the score and an autoplay button to play the game automatically.
+There is also a reset button to reset the score.

 Alternatively, the game can be played using the keyboard:

 * `r` - Rock
 * `p` - Paper
 * `s` - Scissors
-* `a` - Auto Play
 * `q` - Reset Score

 ###  :electric_plug: Installation